Male and Female Brains

 Are they wired differently?

 In a previous article, we talked about how men and women have distinct perspectives and often approach and interpret events differently.
-Not that one is better than the other, they’re just different.
+It's not that one is better than the other; they’re just different.
 This is certainly no earth-shattering revelation.

 Just to continue on this theme, we decided to take a look at the research as to what might be underlying these differences.
 There's a debate going on in the scientific community as to whether or not the unique characteristics of men and women have a physiological basis.

-The male brain is about 10% larger, but size doesn't matter here.
+The male brain is about 10 percent larger on average, but size doesn't matter here.
 After all, elephants have brains that are three times larger and have more neurons than humans, but we don't see them doing brain surgery, and it's not just because they don't have fingers.

 Some researchers argue that the brains of men and women are wired differently.
 The male brain is wired from front to back, with few connections across the two hemispheres.
 Women, on the other hand, have more wiring from left to right, so the two hemispheres are more inter-connected.